Personal income tax (IRPEF)

 For corporation tax purposes (IRES), the incomes indicated above are deemed to be produced in Italy; for non-resident companies and other entities, the business income includes capital gains and capital losses relating to assets used in commercial activities performed in Italy (even if not realized through permanent establishments), dividends derived from resident entities, other income derived from activities performed/assets located in Italy and capital gains derived from the sale of participation in resident entities.

-Tax treaties, where more favorable to the tax-payer, override statutory provisions.
+Tax treaties, where more favourable to the tax-payer, override domestic provisions.